Yorkxzm/DPTA/README.md

-# Integrating Dual Prototypes for Task-Wise Adaption in Pre-Trained Model-Based Class-Incremental Learning
+# Dual Prototypes for Adaptive Pre-Trained Model in Class-Incremental Learning

 This is the official implementation of [DPTA](https://arxiv.org/abs/2411.17766), as was used for the paper.